rpm-software-management/dnf-plugins-core/doc/reposync.rst

     Root path under which the downloaded repositories are stored, relative to the current working directory.
 Defaults to the current working directory.
 Every downloaded repository has a subdirectory named after its ID under this path.

 ``--download-metadata``
     Download all repository metadata.
-Downloaded copy is instantly usable as a repository, no need to run createrepo_c on it
+Downloaded copy is instantly usable as a repository, no need to run createrepo_c on it.

 ``-a <architecture>, --arch=<architecture>``
     Download only packages of given architectures (default is all architectures).
 Can be used multiple times.